Should I wait to be admitted before applying for aid?

 Financial aid is not paid until the first day of the semester and cannot be used for costs before the semester begins.

-No. Federal work-study cannot be used to pay your bill at the beginning of the semester.
-You must get a job and earn funds by working.
+No. Your Federal Work-Study offer cannot be used to pay your bill at the beginning of the semester.
+You will need to apply and be hired for a Federal Work-Study eligible student job and earn funds by working.
 You will be paid monthly for your hours worked.
 You may choose to use earnings for education expenses, including tuition in a future semester.

 What are the interest rates and fees for federal loans?